RodrigoPAml/ASP-NET-Base-project/README.md

 # ASP NET base project
-ASP NET Kestrel server base project with common features for developing with micro services
+Base ASP NET Kestrel server project with common features for developing with micro services

 Current used with postgres but can be adapted to other databases easily